JakubGal/RCJ_IR_ball/README.md

 | 4 | UTR-8100(transparent)     |PCBWAY               |36,8 EUR|MEDIUM              |HIGH       |![1676486634195](https://user-images.githubusercontent.com/44644846/219143177-77d9bcea-a94a-4dd6-bad2-3f4332c3b2a3.jpg)

 ## 2. PCBs
-For PCBs we have to main warints.
-One cheaper and easyer to made in home with just on of swith, and other with gyro,buzzer and ws2812b that can swith off it self when it will not move for 3 minutes.
-So you have 3 main options how to get your PCBs:
+For PCBs, we have two main variants.
+One is cheaper and easier to make at home with just one switch, and the other with gyro, buzzer and ws2812b that can switch off itself when it will not move for 3 minutes.
+So you have 3 main options for how to get your PCBs:
-1. Get them almost fully asembled by JLCPCB or PCBWAY (need to solder LEDs)
+1. Get them almost fully assembled by JLCPCB or PCBWAY (need to solder LEDs)
-2. Get just PCBs and buy components form digikey/mouser/lcsc or other manufacture and solder it all your self (can chose simler wersion of pcb so need for hot air station)
+2. Get just PCBs and buy components from digikey/mouser/lcsc or other manufacturers and solder it all yourself (can choose simpler wersion of PCB so need for hot air station)
-3. Make them and cut them all by your self in home (need to order componets) using fotolitografy or other process.
-TODO do detail guid how to do that
+3. Make them and cut them all by yourself at home (need to order components) using photolithography or another process.
+TODO does detail guide on how to do that

 ### Components and where to get them
 https://docs.google.com/spreadsheets/d/1AJk5qBYIz7-Oj68zrsEcClqDoz_VDrp_WEVsXvldfIE/edit#gid=0